conorwalsh/ArduinoPowerUnit/README.md

 This project is a power unit for an Arduino Microcontroller.
 The unit is supplied power using a 9V wall adapter and a 9V battery.
-When AC power is available the unit draws power from the wall adapter, when there is a power cut the unit seamlessly switches to the battery as a power source and back when power is available.
+When AC power is available the unit draws power from the wall adapter, if there is a power cut the unit seamlessly switches to the battery as a power source and back when power is available.
 During a power cut an LED is lit to alert the user that mains power is not available.
 There is also an LED to warn the user when the batteries are low.

 Schematics
 -----------

 This is a very basic schamatic of how the device switches between mains and battery power using diodes.
-It will always use the side with the highest voltage and since the wall adapter will always have a higher voltage (≈9.3V) it will draw from that and not the battery (≥9V) but when the power goes out the adapter voltage falls to 0V and it draws from battery.
+It will always use the side with the highest voltage and since the wall adapter will always have a higher voltage (≈9.3V) it will draw from that and not the battery (≤9V) but when the power goes out the adapter voltage falls to 0V and it draws from battery.
 There should be little to no leakage from the battery using this method.<br/>
 <img src="http://www.conorwalsh.net/APU/backup-simple.png" width="350"/>

 This is a breadboard schematic of the final circuit.<br/>